openSUSE-Rust/obs-service-cargo/README.md

 Usage: cargo_vendor [OPTIONS] --src <SRC> --outdir <OUTDIR>

 Options:
       --src <SRC>                  Where to find sources.
-Source is either a directory or a source tarball AND cannot be both.
+Source is either a directory or a source tarball AND cannot be both. [aliases: srctar, srcdir]
       --compression <COMPRESSION>  What compression algorithm to use. [default: zst] [possible values: gz, xz, zst] --tag <TAG>                  Tag some files for multi-vendor and multi-cargo_config projects --cargotoml <CARGOTOML>      Other cargo manifest files to sync with during vendor